Cultural and Religious Guidelines

 • Avoid revealing clothing

-• Ask permission before taking photographs
+• Ask permission before taking photos

-1. Practical Clothing Tips for Tanzania’s Climate
+Clothing Tips for Tanzania’s Climate

 • Warm days and cooler evenings in safari areas

-• Strong sun exposure during wildlife drives
+• Strong sunlight during game drives

 • Cooler temperatures in highland areas such as Karatu

-• Lightweight jacket for mornings and evenings
+• Lightweight jacket for early mornings and evenings

 • Hat or cap for sun protection